acdibble/C950/README.md

 and it causes a lot of collisions in buckets which causes the underlying linear storage to grow much larger than it needs to be.

+It however allows for an average insertion and lookup time-complexity of O(1).
+The table also allows for easy O(n) iteration over all items
 ```

 C. Write an original program to deliver all the packages, meeting all